radical-cybertools/radical.pilot/docs/source/user_guide/simple_bot_multi.rst

 .. warning:: Make sure that you have the same user name to all the resources you are submitting and add only one context to the Session

-Scheduling ComputeUnits Across Multiple ComputePilots
+Scheduling Tasks Across Multiple Pilots
 -----------------------------------------------------
-In order to be able to schedule ComputeUnits to multiple ComputePilots, you first need to select one of the schedulers that support multi-pilot submission when you define the  :class:`radical.pilot.UnitManager`.
+In order to be able to schedule Tasks to multiple Pilots, you first need to select one of the schedulers that support multi-pilot submission when you define the  :class:`radical.pilot.TaskManager`.
 In our example we use the Round-Robin scheduler.

 .. code-block:: python

-   umgr = rp.UnitManager (session=session,
+   umgr = rp.TaskManager (session=session,
                           scheduler=rp.SCHEDULER_ROUND_ROBIN)